 If we don't want RBE to support blogs, there is another plugin that allows posting blog posts by email:

-#6 Updated by Matt Gold almost 9 years ago
+#6 Updated by Matt Gold about 9 years ago

 I'm not eager to set up a separate but parallel system for blog posts.

 Let's talk about this with Chris when we meet.
 I think there are real benefits to doing it through a blog -- if postings are tagged appropriately (events, cfps, jobs, etc.), one could wind up with a web-accessible archive of postings that begins to resemble something like this: http://call-for-papers.sas.upenn.edu/

 At any rate, let's hear Chris out at our meeting so we can hear his thoughts on this.

 #7 Updated by Boone Gorges about 9 years ago